Code-Institute-Submissions/1-milestone-project/README.md

 This is my website where I present my artworks.
 The website allows the visitors to downloand few of my digital prints for free and leads visitors to my shops in other ecommerce websites where I sell my prints and original paintings.
 The website is in an English version and it is divided to five sections and covers more technologies.

 ## Demo
-A live demo can be found here.
+A live demo can be found [here](https://vladkosajanek.github.io/1-milestone-project/).

 Desktop Demo

 ## UX
-I decided for a single scrolling one page website where different sections are separated areas so comming visitors can be orientated very quickly.
+I decided for a single scrolling one page website where different sections are separated areas so comming visitors can orientate themselves very quickly.
 My goal in the design was to make it as easy as possible to access information.
 The combination of colors was chosen to make a design come alive.
 I choosed eye-catching color combinations which are balanced with contrasting link colors to bring attention to important components.

-For visitors via a user friendly eye-catching design, I wanted to show a bit of my portfolio with tention to lead them to other websites where they can purchase my art.
+For visitors via a user friendly eye-catching design, I wanted to show a bit of my portfolio with attention to lead them to other websites where they can purchase my art.

-This way, they would be able to see what kind of art I do, who I am and they have option to contact me, sign up for my newsletter in which I present my new artworks and see more art on websites where i sell my prints or original paintings.
+This way, they would be able to see what kind of art I do, who I am and they have option to contact me, to see my comming exibitions or sign up for my newsletter in which I present my new artworks and see more art on websites where i sell my prints or original paintings.
 In five different sections of my website I wanted them to be able to do following:

 ##### 1. SLIDESHOW section
-Here visitors can see cycling images with some of my artworks and captions describing the website.
+Here visitors can see cycling images with some of my artworks.
 ##### 2. ABOUT section
 In this section I describe a bit about myself so they can access information about what styles of painting techniques I like using, what material I use, what commposition I am interested in etc.
 ##### 3. PORTFOLIO section